-SFAS No. 123R requires companies to estimate the fair value of share-based payment awards on the date of grant using an option pricing model.
+The Company estimates the fair value of share-based payment awards on the date of grant using an option pricing model.
 The value of the portion of the award that is ultimately expected to vest is recognized as expense ratably over the requisite service periods.
 The Company has estimated the fair value of each award as of the date of grant using the Black-Scholes option pricing model, which was developed for use in estimating the value of traded options that have no vesting restrictions and that are freely transferable.
 The Black-Scholes model considers, among other factors, the expected life of the award and the expected volatility of the Company's stock price.

 Determining the appropriate fair-value model and calculating the fair value of share-based awards at the date of grant requires judgment.
 The fair value of RSUs is based on the fair market value of the Company's common stock on the date of grant discounted for expected future dividends.
-The Company uses the Black-Scholes option pricing model to estimate the fair value of employee stock options and rights to purchase shares under stock participation plans, consistent with the provisions of SFAS No. 123R.
+The Company uses the Black-Scholes option pricing model to estimate the fair value of employee stock options and rights to purchase shares under stock participation plans.
 Option pricing models, including the Black-Scholes model, also require the use of input assumptions, including expected volatility, expected life, expected dividend rate, and expected risk-free rate of return.
 The Company uses a blend of historical and implied volatility based on options freely traded in the open market as it believes this is more reflective of market conditions and a better indicator of expected volatility than using purely historical volatility.
 The expected life of the awards is based on historical and other economic data trended into the future.
 The risk-free interest rate assumption is based on observed interest rates appropriate for the expected terms of the Company's awards.
 The dividend yield assumption is based on the Company's history and expectation of future dividend payouts.
-SFAS No. 123R requires the Company to develop an estimate of the number of share-based awards which will be forfeited due to employee turnover.
-Quarterly changes in the estimated forfeiture rate would affect share-based compensation, as the effect of adjusting the rate for all expense amortization affer April 1, 2006 is recognized in the period the forfeiture rate, which will result in a decrease to the expense recognized in the financial statements.
-If the actual forfeiture rate, which will result in a dicrease to the expense recognized in the financial statements.
-If the actual forfeiture rate, is lower than the estimated forfeiture rate, which will result in a increase to the expense recognized in the financi
+The Company estimates the number of share-based awards which will be forfeited due to employee turnover.
+Quarterly changes in the estimated forfeiture rate would affect share-based compensation, as the effect of adjusting the rate for all expense amortization after April 1, 2006 is recognized in the period the forfeiture rate, which will result in a diverease the estimated forfeiture rate, which will result in a increase to the expense recognized in the financial statements.
+If forfeiture rate, then an adjustment is made to decrease the estimated forfeiture rate, which will result in an increase to the expense recognized in the financial statements.
+If forfeiture adjustments are made, they would affect the Company's results of operations.
+The effect of forfeit